 The Welsh landscape, rugged coastline, the conflict between sea and land as well as that between people and different cultures are important sources of inspiration.
 The United World College community which now extends to 17 colleges in countries spread over the world has and will always be a barometer for a world in flux.
 Regular one person and group exhibitions since 1965 have now well passed the hundred mark.

-Since summer 2002 he lives and works in the Netherlands and is actively involved with the Cultureel Comité Neder-Betuwe.
+Since summer 2002 he lives and works in the Netherlands and was actively involved with the Cultureel Comité Neder-Betuwe with website design, photography and publicity.
 The beautiful area of the Betuwe, between the rivers Waal and Neder-Rijn, within view of the Grebbeberg near Rhenen reminds him of Wales and is visually both stimulating and inspiring.